Yalantis/Side-Menu.Android/README.md

 All menu items should implement  `Resourceble`  interface to get menu item name and drawable res And all fragments should implement  `ScreenShotable` to get screenshot of a fragment

+#### Let us know!

+We’d be really happy if you sent us links to your projects where you use our component.
+Just send an email to github@yalantis.com And do let us know if you have any questions or suggestion regarding the animation.

+P.S.
+We’re going to publish more awesomeness wrapped in code and a tutorial on how to make UI for Android (iOS) better than better.
+Stay tuned!

 ## License

     Copyright 2015, Yalantis